eduardo98m/RoboVis/Readme.md

 ### Installing raylib

-Raylib is a simple and easy-to-use library to enjoy videogames programming.
-Follow these steps to install raylib:
+Raylib is a simple and easy-to-use library for graphics programing and videogames.
+Follow these steps to install raylib (we are going to install raylib with openGL43 to be able to use the compute shader capabilities):

 ```bash
 sudo apt-get update